 Music and the arts have always played a large role in her life.
 Andrea grew up singing in choirs and playing various instruments, eventually settling on the cello.
 She strongly believes in the value of music enrichment and the sense of community found within choirs.

-Andrea’s son sings in the Advanced Boychoir.
+Andrea’s son sings in the Advanced Gents choir.
 They were a Music Together family with director Craig Van Ness, who introduced them to Portland Choirs when her son “graduated” from the MT program.
 Andrea was impressed from the very first rehearsal by Dr. York’s extraordinary ability to turn the unique challenges presented when teaching boys into learning moments.
 She finds his dedication to teaching and passion for music to be inspiring, and is firmly committed to supporting his vision and the Portland Choirs’ mission.

 Bio coming soon!

-NEYSA TERRY-GRAY – board member
+NEYSA TERRY-GRAY – Board Member

 Neysa Terry-Gray spent much of her life living and working in foreign countries.
 As an army brat, she attended many schools both in the US and abroad.
 She most enjoyed her time in Germany and Turkey because her family loved to travel and visited many interesting places.
 Neysa graduated with an electrical engineering degree and began her profession in computer design.
 During her career, she developed the newest technology, such as the first laptop computer weighing less than seven pounds.
 Because many of the components were manufactured overseas in Asia, Neysa spent considerable time conducting business in Japan, Korea, and Taiwan.
 Leading large-scale, multi-national projects kept Neysa busy for most of her career.